bvandgrift/barcampclt/README.md

 Donations
 ---------

-Any donations (http://github.com/bvandgrift/barcampclt) will go toward the hosting of the site, purchased graphics, and the technical meat of BarCamp Charlotte.
+Any donations [through github](http://github.com/bvandgrift/barcampclt) will go toward the hosting of the site, purchased graphics, and the technical meat of BarCamp Charlotte.